Courtesy of Alisal Guest Ranch and Resort

 Photo by Shutterstock

-While a growing number of adults are getting vaccinated for COVID-19, most kids are still waiting to be eligible.
+While a growing number of adults are getting vaccinated for COVID-19, many kids are still waiting to be eligible.

 According to Dr. Nipunie Rajapakse, a pediatric infectious diseases specialist at Mayo Clinic Children’s Center, how safe or unsafe it is to travel with unvaccinated children will depend on several factors.
 They include:

-Indeed, after more than a year when many families have opted to stay closer to home due to the pandemic, the desire to get back out into the world and reconnect with people and places is stronger than ever—especially as a growing number of parents and grandparents become vaccinated and are feeling increasingly confident traveling themselves.
+Indeed, after more than a year when many families have opted to stay closer to home due to the pandemic, the desire to get back out into the world and reconnect with people and places is stronger than ever.

 “COVID-19 was a trauma-inducing experience for most people.
 Not seeing grandparents and loved ones is very hard on people,” says Rainer Jenss, founder of the Family Travel Association.
 He adds that the pandemic has “created a strong desire to reconnect [in person] with loved ones.”